nats-io/nats-server/doc/adr/0008-jetstream-kv.md

 	// TTL is how long the bucket keeps values for
 	TTL() time.Duration

-	// Cluster returns the name of the cluster holding the read replica of the data Cluster() string
+	// BucketLocation returns a string indicating where the bucket is located, meaning dependent on backend BucketLocation() string

 	// Keys returns a list of all keys in the bucket - not possible now Keys() ([]string, error)

-	// BackingStore is a backend specific name for the underlying storage - eg. stream name BackingStore() string
+	// BackingStore is a backend specific name for the underlying storage - eg. stream name.
+Used so that ops tooling can know what to Backup for example
+	BackingStore() string
 }
 ```